-If you are considering studying or working in Italy with a degree, then you should know you must validate it in order use it as a valid certificate.
-This is when you should apply for a Declaration of Value (DOV).
+If you are a non-EU citizen considering using your foreign degree to get enrolled into a study course or get a work permit in Italy, then you should know that you must validate your diploma in order use it in our country as a valid certificate.
+This is when you should apply for a Declaration of Value (DOV) at an Italian Embassy or Consulate.

 The Declaration of Value is a document which attests that a degree earned in an educational system other than the Italian one, is valid on the Italian territory.
-It is written in Italian.
+It is released by the diplomatic representation in the foreign country and it is written in Italian.

-Educational or professional degrees earned abroad are not automatically recognized in Italy, meaning that they have no legal value.
-Therefore, the Declaration of Value has the sole purpose of describing the value acquired by the degree in the country of origin.
+In fact, you must know that educational or professional degrees earned abroad are not automatically recognized in Italy, meaning that they do not automatically have legal value in our country.
+Therefore, you might have to obtain a Declaration of Value, which has the sole purpose of describing the value acquired by the degree in the country of origin, to make it valid in the eyes of the Italian authorities as corresponding to an Italian one.

 - Enrollment at universities, or pursuit of postgraduate studies (master’s degree, doctorate, etc.);